Our Management Team

 He designed, built and lead the commercialization of ArtVentive EOSTM device.
 Dr. Rudakov holds 34 patents related to the EOS family of devices.

 Prior to starting ArtVentive Medical Group Dr. Rudakov spent more than 25 years in corporate management, R&D and engineering.

 He has held several executive management and leading R&D positions with international corporations including Booz Allen & Hamilton, and various medical device startup companies.

 Dr. Rudakov pioneered the development and commercialization of various cardiovascular devices, including a stent graft for coronary artery bypass surgery and a unique neurovascular device for the treatment of intracranial aneurysms.

 He has developed the Coronary Stent that has been sold to Goodman Corporation of Japan and approved as a Goodman stent in Japan.
 His later works on a next coronary stent designs were followed by obtaining the CE Mark for commercial use of the device in South East Asia.

 Dr. Rudakov holds PhD from Moscow Aviation Institute in Mechanical Engineering, Design Management and Optimization and he is a graduate of Duke University, Fuqua School of Business, N.C.
 Business Executive Program.

-Henk van der Laak, Director of Sales, EMEA
+Henk van der Laak, consultant Director of Sales, EMEA

 Henk van der Laak serves as Director of Sales for Europe, Middle East and Africa.